LaughingSun/SAN/src/gret/README.md

 + gre._exec(native?): returns a matched array
 + gre._filter(native?): returns the processed string (removes unmathed parts)
 + gre._replace(native?): rturns the processed string
-+ _<anyof the above methods but without any of the input, start or end arguments).
-This runs faster and more effeciently, you can set those arguments by setting gre.input, gre.start and gre.end, respectfully or was it respectively.

 class method usages:
 * Gret.clean(type, source, start?, end?, options?: returns the cleaned string (see API docs for details)